Jack County, Texas: Politics

 Prior to 1952, Jack County was solidly Democratic in presidential elections in similar fashion to almost all of Texas and the Solid South.
 From 1952 to 1996, the county was a swing county, though became somewhat of a bellwether earlier, voting for the national winner in all presidential elections from 1928 to 2004 except for 1960, 1968, and 1996.
 From 2000 on, the county has become a Republican Party stronghold, with its presidential candidates winning by increasing margins in each passing election.
-As a testament to how strongly Republican the county has swung, Donald Trump defeated Hillary Clinton by a margin of 79.4 percent in 2016, compared to an only 6.7 percent margin Bob Dole won the county by 20 years prior at the start of its Republican trend.
+As a testament to how strongly Republican the county has swung, Donald Trump defeated Hillary Clinton by a margin of 79.4% in 2016, compared to an only 6.7% margin Bob Dole won the county by 20 years prior at the start of its Republican trend.

+Jack County is located within District 68 of the Texas House of Representatives and District 30 of the Texas Senate.